Balasaheb Thorat

-Vijay Bhausaheb Thorat (Marathi pronunciation: [baːɭaːsaːɦeb t̪ʰoɾaːt̪], born 7 February 1953), known popularly as Balasaheb Thorat, is an Indian politician who served as the revenue minister in Maharashtra state.
+Vijay alias Balasaheb Bhausaheb Thorat (Marathi pronunciation: [baːɭaːsaːɦeb t̪ʰoɾaːt̪], born 7 February 1953), known popularly as Balasaheb Thorat, is an Indian politician who served as the revenue minister in Maharashtra state.

 He also served as the Deputy Leader of the Opposition in the Maharashtra Legislative Assembly.
 Thorat is a senior member of the Congress Party.
 He was an MLA from Sangamner constituency.

 Thorat is a key figure in the cooperative movement and is the founder of a milk co-operative and former president of the Sangamner District and State Cooperative Bank.

 He is recognised for his work in Sangamner taluka and Akole taluka.
 He has founded cooperative educational institutions in Sangamner.
 He is currently (as of July 2024) President of Amrutvahini College of Engineering.
 Previously, he served as Minister of Agriculture and as Minister of Revenue, and Khar Lands in the Government of Maharashtra.

 Early life

 Thorat was born on 7 February 1953 to late Bhausaheb Thorat.
 He was named as Vijay.
 His father Bhausaheb Thorat was a peasant leader in Maharashtra and a one-time legislator from Sangamner constituency.
 Bhausaheb Thorat defeated the then political heavyweight of Maharashtra B. J. Khatal-Patil, a minister in the Maharashtra's government for sixteen-years, in the 1978 Assembly elections as a candidate of INC.